History

 T John, Rev. Fr.
 G Koshy Ottaplammottil, Rev. Fr.
 John T Varghese, Rev. Fr.
 Bijoy C P,

 Rev. Fr.
-James J Nallila, Rev. Fr.
-Thomas Mathews Thattarutundil is
+James J Nallila, and Rev. Fr.
+Thomas Mathews Thattarutundil.
+Currently, Rev.